Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Changes Since the Preliminary Results

-We have determined the following weighted-average dumping margins to the firms listed below for the period July 1, 2017 through June 30, 2018:
+We are assigning the following weighted-average dumping margins to the producer/exporters listed below for the period July 1, 2018 through June 30, 2019:

-For entries of subject merchandise during the POR produced by each respondent for which it did not know its merchandise was destined for the United States, we will instruct CBP to liquidate unreviewed entries at the all-others rate if there is no rate for the intermediate company(ies) involved in the transaction.
-We intend to issue liquidation instructions to CBP 15 days after publication of this notice.
+Commerce's “reseller policy” will apply to entries of subject merchandise during the POR produced by companies included in these final results of review for which the reviewed companies did not know that the merchandise they sold to the intermediary (e.g., a reseller, trading company, or exporter) was destined for the United States.
+In such instances, we will instruct CBP to liquidate unreviewed entries at the all-others rate if there is no rate for the intermediate company(ies) involved in the transaction.

 Cash Deposit Requirements